jeremy9959/Mathematics-for-Machine-Learning/chapters/05-1-gradient-descent.md

 See @eq-Msolution and @eq-projection.

-As an alternative, we can approach this problem via gradient descent using the computation of the gradient in @eq-gradient:
+One problem with this approach is the need to invert the matrix $D$, which is a serious computation in its own right.
+We can avoid relying on matrix inversion by approaching this problem numerically via gradient descent, using the computation of the gradient in @eq-gradient:

 $$
 \nabla E = \left[\begin{matrix} \df{M_1}E \\ \df{M_2}E \\ \vdots \\